genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/04_web-training-day4.md

 20 mins
 :::

-Insert the `ALL_INSTRUMENTS` grid to the orders page.
+Insert the `ALL_INSTRUMENTS` grid in the orders page.
 Place it on the top right of the page.

 :::tip
-You can directly insert the new grid onto the order.template.ts, but it is recommended to create e new component called positions-grid and follow he previous steps.
-That wat you maintain your order.template.ts as clear as possible.
+You can directly insert the new grid into the **order.template.ts**, but it is recommended to create a new component called `positions-grid` and follow the previous steps.
+This enables you to maintain your **order.template.ts** as clear as possible.
 :::

 Now we are going to look at some of the dynamic interactions that are available via the layout's JavaScript API.
 In this example, we are going to: